-Ecological consequences Human health Global Warming Acidification Ozone Depletion Abiotic Depletion Human Eutrophication Photochemical Ozone Formation Water Depletion Toxicity vehicle's life cycle, from the acquisition of raw materials and manufacturing to use, end-of-life treatment, and recycling.
+Ecological consequences Resource and water use Human health Global Warming Acidification Ozone Depletion Abiotic Depletion Human Eutrophication Photoch Ozone Fo nemical prmation Water Depletion Toxicity vehicle's life cycle, from the acquisition of raw materials and manufacturing to use, end-of-life treatment, and recycling.
 We conduct LCAs in accordance with the international standards (ISO 14040 & 14044) for vehicles produced in domestic plants for the Korean and European markets.
 In 2021, we conducted Full-LCAs for each of the core products of EV, HEV and ICE, and